In a nutshell…

-Melita Silberstein is a singer/songwriter, folk musician, childrens’ performer, and ceremonial song-leader based out of Berkeley, CA. She is the founding member of Octopretzel, a popular Bay Area band for kids, and has also recorded and/or co-produced a number of CDs in the realms of both singer-songwriter contemporary folk as well as childrens’ music.
+Melita Silberstein is a singer/songwriter, folk musician, childrens’ performer, and ceremonial song-leader based out of Berkeley, CA. She is the founding member of Octopretzel, a popular Bay Area band for kids, and has also recorded and/or co-produced a number of albums in the realms of both singer-songwriter contemporary folk, spiritual/medicine music, and childrens’ music as well.

 She has received training in an array of teaching modalities including Waldorf, Music Together, Orff Schulwerk, and Yoga for Kids.
-Melita also co-founded and for some time co-facilitated the girls’ rites of passage program Gaia Girls Passages.
-Last but not least, Melita is the mother of a bright and creative 13 year old girl, Leilah Meadow.
+She has also studied sound healing, reiki and energy healing, and Jewish education.
+Melita co-founded and for some time co-facilitated the girls’ rites of passage program Gaia Girls Passages.
+Melita is also the mother of one creative teenage girl, Leilah Meadow.

 “Music has the power to transform, to uplift, to deepen and to inspire – the listener as well as the performer.
 I try to write and play music that speaks to a timeless place in all of us, our Inner Child and our Inner Wise One.
 My goal is to make music that is accessible to everyone.
 I believe that true folk music has the potential to cross genres and generations.

-When you sign up for a free sample song from Melita, you’ll also get the latest music offers, valuable updates, and more sent right to your inbox!
+When you sign up for a mailing list from Melita, you’ll also get the latest music offers, valuable updates, and more sent right to your inbox!

 Melita Silberstein (formerly Melita Doostan) has had a complex and colorful journey through music, weaving in many different elements – cultural, ecological, spiritual and personal.
 For her, music has been the natural outflow of the deep personal work she has done over the course of her life.